 Marjon de Jong is a versatile and respected artist at home and abroad.
 Besides many exhibitions in galleries and museums in The Netherlands, she also exhibited in, among others, the United States, Japan, the Czech Republic, Switzerland, Spain, Belgium, and Germany.
-In 1992, she had a major exhibition at Art Miami.
+She had a major exhibition at Art Miami.

 By invitation, she also held workshops and lectures in Spain, Switzerland, the United States, and Japan.
 Currently, preparations are being made for a documentary about the life and work of De Jong.